Skip to main content

 Biography

 Prof. Raven joined the Smith College physics department in 2013.
 Since then, he has mentored over 70 undergraduate researchers, including 15 senior theses, and is passionate about creating research opportunities for students.
-He has published 11 peer-reviewed articles since 2018 and secured four NSF grants, including the prestigious CAREER award.
+He has published 8 peer-reviewed articles since 2020 and secured five National Science Foundation (NSF) grants, including the NSF CAREER award.
 He received the American Physical Society 2025 Prize for a Faculty Member for Research in an Undergraduate Institution in recognition of his contributions to undergraduate education and cutting-edge research.
 He has also won the Smith College Student Government Association’s (SGA) teaching award twice, once as a junior faculty member and once as a senior faculty member.

 Funding